 Dipylidium caninum is a common tapeworm of dogs, foxes and cats.
-It is transmitted when a dog ingests infected fleas or lice.
+It is transmitted when a dog ingests infected fleas or chewing lice.
 It is zoonotic.

+Parasite: Dipylidium caninum

-Parasite: Dipylidium caninumCommon name: The flea tapewormHosts: Dogs, foxes, cats, humansPre-patent period: 2-3 weeksLocation of adults: Small intestineDistribution: WorldwideTransmission route: Ingestion of infected fleas or liceZoonotic: Yes
+Common name: The flea tapeworm Hosts: Dogs, foxes, cats, humans Pre-patent period: 2-3 weeks

+Transmission route: Oral (ingestion of infected fleas or lice)